trackingboard/collate/README.md

 collate_on :name, field_transformations: [[:split, ' ']]
 ```

-This would translate to this PostgreSQL:
+This would translate to this PostgreSQL query:

 ```
 WHERE string_to_array(name, ' ') = ?